 2. Regression Algorithms

 Regression algorithms are a popular algorithm under supervised machine learning algorithms.
 Regression algorithms can predict the output values based on input data points fed in the learning system.
-The main application of regression algorithms includes predicting stock market price, predicting weather, etc. The most common algorithms under this section are
+The main application of regression algorithms includes predicting stock market price, predicting weather, etc. The regression algorithms also aids in predictign the output values based on the input features that are fed from the data.
+There are various types of regression such as linear regression, polynomial regression, etc. The most common algorithms under this section are

 a) Linear regression